 With whom or where to get help

 If you are feeling unsafe because you want to hurt yourself, this is a mental health emergency.
 Please call 999 as soon as possible or go to your nearest Accident and Emergency department.
-Here are some organisations who can help you 24/7 if you need urgent help.

 Talk to someone you trust and let them know how you’ve been feeling.
 You might do this by letting a trusted adult know what is happening.
 This might include a friend, your teacher, school counsellor, parent, or a medical doctor.